Zymbit-Docs/docs/content/troubleshooting/hsm6/index.md

 A: Check the following:

 1. Check that the Raspberry Pi power is sufficient.
 The red LED on most Raspberry Pi models indicates if the Pi is being powered adequately.
 If it is not lit at all or flashes intermittently, try a different power supply or a different USB cable.
-For the RPi4, your power supply must provide at least 3 Amps.

 2. Make sure that you have enabled i2c support using raspi-config BEFORE your install the software.
 Also, when you enable i2c communications be sure to follow the enable-disable-enable sequence.